curv3d/curv/Shape.md

   * Type errors are reported *after* evaluation, meaning no stack trace, and therefore can't enter debugger to examine stack.
 But, maybe we can use the CSG tree to provide a different kind of stack trace.
+    * There is a stack trace now, and it's fine.
+It's not an *evaluation* trace, but you do see the current CSG stack, so it has similar utility.
   * Better if type errors reported by shape2d constructor.
+    * But it's not that bad.

+The code bloat is significant.
+The "assembler" style output has a lot to do with this.
+The output is also incomprehensible, which is a barrier to improving performance.
+What I would eventually like:
+* A SSA style optimizer in Curv.
+Constant folding and high level optimizations, some of which are important for Curv but might not be in your GPU driver,
+  like: max[inf,...] -> inf, max[-inf,...] -> max[...].
+  * May improve performance due to extra optimizations.
+  * Shortens the code and gives you a better mental model for what the cost of the code is, for performance tuning.
+* Output complex expressions, only use SSA variables when they are multiply referenced.
+Shorter code that is easier to understand and tune.

 No constant folding, so -1 becomes float r3 = 1;